 Fuel for Sustainable Mobility

-The use of alternative and renewable fuels lowers greenhouse gas (GHG) emissions while using current technology and fuelling infrastructure.
-The increased blending of renewable fuels in the existing European fuelling infrastructure will, therefore, help to further reduce GHG emissions in the short term.
-Furthermore, a shift from fossil fuel to low-carbon liquid fuels from the non-fossil origin, with no or very limited net CO2 emissions during their production and use compared to fossil-based fuels will enable internal combustion engine applications to continue contributing with a positive environmental impact.
+Also, a shift from fossil fuel to low-carbon liquid fuels from non-fossil origin, with no or very limited net CO2 emissions during their production and use compared to fossil-based fuels, will enable internal combustion engine applications to continue contributing with a positive environmental impact.

-AECC recognises the importance of low-carbon and renewable fuels in the future of road transport.
-For this reason, AECC is testing more sustainable and renewable fuels in the AECC projects such as on the ultra-low emissions diesel demonstrator vehicle.
-AECC is consistently looking at new sustainable fuels to test in its programmes.
+AECC recognises the importance of sustainable low-carbon and renewable fuels in the future of road transport.
+For this reason, AECC is testing more sustainable and renewable fuels in each of the AECC demonstration projects.

 Source: Shell(2018a) – Link

 Note: For e-diesel produced from solar and wind power sources only, and transported from the Middle East and North Africa to Europe on a marine vessel running on heavy fuel oil, a well-to-wheel (WTW) GHG intensity of approximately 4g CO2/km is obtained.
 This GHG intensity can be reduced further if the marine vessel is run on low-carbon fuels.
 The same amount of CO2 that is emitted at the tailpipe of the e-fuel powered vehicle (tank-to-wheel, TTW) is captured from air while producing the e-fuel.
 This is shown as a negative GHG emission, or a well-to-tank (WTT) credit, on figure above.
 On WTW basis, therefore, the tailpipe CO2 and the captured CO2 cancel each other out.